33 Most Alarming Mental Health Statistics & Facts for 2022

 31. 18% of people with COVID-19 are later diagnosed with a mental health disorder.

-According to mental illness facts, the most commonly found mental illnesses in these people are anxiety or mood disorders.
+According to mental illness facts, the most commonly found mental illnesses are anxiety or mood disorders in these people.
 What’s also important is that older people are more vulnerable to severe forms of the virus and have experienced increased levels of depression and anxiety since the start of the pandemic.

 32. Drug overdose deaths were pronounced in March–May 2020.